Knowing how to develop healthy eating habits is one of the single most impactful things for your health, and hence your life.

-I always advice people to get good quality tools.
+I always advise people to get good-quality tools.
 I think about tools almost as if I’d be buying them for life.
 And for many, it’s probably not very far from the truth.

 The next tool I’d get if you don’t have one already is a good blender.

 I really like Vitamix.
 It’s pricey but keep in mind that it’ll go a long way (probably longer than the 7-10 years warranty).
 The value you get from it is so much more worthwhile.
 Being able to blend small quantities is a game changer.